Explore 65-acres of undisturbed, mature mixed hardwood forest. Fernbank Forest is now open daily for self-guided tours. FREE with Museum admission!

 Explore the nighttime sky in this unique gallery of 542 twinkling stars and discover a variety of constellations, from Orion to the Big Dipper.
-Please note: This feature will be closed Jan.
-2 - Feb.
-3 as part of the Giant Screen Theater renovation.
-We apologize for the inconvenience.

 Learn how Fernbank Museum works to conserve fresh water by redirecting parking lot runoff into a garden of native plant species.